z1047941150/ltme_node_frequency/README.md

+# Add some code to change the frequency
 ROS driver for LitraTech's latest generation of mechanical 2D LiDARs running LDCP (**L**iDAR **D**ata and **C**ontrol **P**rotocol).
 Supported models are:
 * LTME-02A